web3wes/svt-takehome-table/README.md

 Opening the app should display a table, of information of SVT robots fleetData.

 Sorting:
-To Sort click on the header column you would like to filter by.
+To Sort, click on the header column you would like to filter by.
 This should toggle between descending and ascending sorts

 Filtering:
 - Add the ID number you like to filter by
 - Select filter criteria (<, >, or =)
 - Select Submit

-Colors of on battery column:
+Colors in battery column:
-the color red in the battery column indicates the battery is less than 50%
+The color red in the battery column indicates the battery is less than 50%